dioxfile/FARS-FRIS/README.md

 ### After that, the following result will appear:
 * CC=50

-It means that with these entries the security risk is 50%.
+It means that with these entries, the security risk is 50%.

 ## OBS:
-  *  O código sirf.m foi projetado para usar o método da centroide se os valores de entrada entre 60% e 100%.
-Todavia, se os valores de entrada forem menor que 40% o método de defuzzificação a ser usado será MoM (Média dos Máximos).
-Além disso, para volores entre 40% e 59,999% qualquer um dos métodos pode ser usado porque nos testes ambos apresentaram desempenho semelhantes.
-No entanto, para escolher o método de defuzzificação o arquivo "sirf.fis" deve ser alterano na linha 12: DefuzzMethod='centroid' or DefuzzMethod='mom'.
+  * The sirf.m code is designed to use the centroid method if the input values are between 60% and 100%.
+However, if the input values are less than 40%, the defuzzification method will be MoM (Average Maximum).
+Furthermore, any of the methods can be used for values between 40% and 59.999% because both presented similar test performances.
+However, in this situation, to choose the defuzzification method, the "sirf.fis" file must be changed in line 12: DefuzzMethod='centroid' or DefuzzMethod='mom'
+  * Here, input means the values of the security controls: Practices (SP), Software (S), and People (P).